 What Should I Say When I Call a Fentanyl Hotline?

-There is a stigma attached to fentanyl abuse, and as a result, many people are hesitant to talk to their friends and family members about their addiction.
+There is a stigma attached to fentanyl use, and as a result, many people are hesitant to talk to their friends and family members about their addiction.
 A hotline is like a non-judgmental friend who gives you advice and helps you find resources or simply listens to your concerns.

 It can be frightening to call a helpline for the first time, but rest assured that the trained advisors who answer your call are compassionate and helpful.
-If you’re not sure what to say when you call, here are some of the most common questions people ask:
+If you’re not sure what to ask when you call, here are some of the most common questions people ask: